Skip to main content

 Install the required packages:

-npm install @getpara/graz-integration @getpara/react-sdk-lite @tanstack/react-query
+npm install graz @getpara/react-sdk-lite @getpara/graz-integration @tanstack/react-query

 {